Vision Therapy for Kids Misdiagnosed with ADD or ADHD

 If your child displays poor attention in school, don’t automatically assume that it’s Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).

 At the Vision Therapy Center At Professional Vision Care, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
-Following a thorough eye evaluation, however, Dr. Carole Burns concluded that the issue wasn’t, in fact, ADHD, but rather a functional vision problem.
+Following a thorough eye evaluation, however, any of our great doctors at The Solution Center concluded that the issue wasn’t, in fact, ADHD, but rather a functional vision problem.

 What is a Functional Vision Problem?